 Day Camp operates a fully stocked Trading Post with snacks, drinks, souvenirs, and program items anyone may need during a week at camp.
-Various t-shirts and hats are also available.
+Various t-shirts and hats may also be available.

-The average camper spends \$50 at the Trading Post while at camp.
+The average camper spends \$30 at the Trading Post while at camp.
 Items sold in the Trading Post are subject to applicable sales tax.